f2re/kaiten2planka/QWEN.md

 ## Project Overview

 This project is called `kaiten2planka`.
 It is a Python application for migrate data from Kaiten to Planka.
 To get Kaiten data you must use kaiten package and it functions.
 To write to Planka you must use planka package and it functions, but to work with users list and accounts in planka tou must implement own function and dont use Planka package.
+You must migrate cards, text, description of cards, checklists, attachments, users, tags and etc.

 ## Preferred Tools & Technologies